Finding Work & Life Balance in 2020….

 But what about “future of self?”
 So here’s my list.

 - Don’t just plan with family and friends – get together NOW.
 Don’t wait for holidays or birthdays or weddings.
 Set the date & time right NOW.
 Share a meal, play games, listen to music, watch a movie (virtually now, in person later).
-And when we safely can: drive, fly, bike, or walk to see each other in person.
+And when we safely can (with masks & six feet away for foreseeable future): drive, fly, bike, or walk to see each other in person.

 - Support local small businesses.
 Farmers markets, family-owned restaurants and retail, the person with his/her own garage or beauty salon attached to their house.
 You don’t have to stop buying from Amazon or Target, just balance it out with the people in your community.